CyberDeco/MacPak/README.md

 Components:

-- MacPak - the frontend name of the project and eventual app, calls MacLarian on the backend
+- MacPak - the frontend name of the project/app and is the public API which calls MacLarian on the backend
 - MacLarian - the "engine" behind MacPak (geddit, because macOS + Larian = the sports car manufacturer...?)
 - macpak-bevy - backend for GR2/glTF previews using bevy
-- macpak-cli - command-line interface, called by MacLarian and passed into MacPak
+- macpak-cli - command-line interface, calls MacLarian via the MacPak API
 - macpak-gui - the desktop app

 Status: